pyrddlgym-project/pyRDDLGym/docs/rddlrepo.rst

    </a>

-Retrieving Specific Problems
+Retrieving Domain Information
 ---------

-The information for a specific problem or domain is a ``ProblemInfo`` instance:
+The information for a specific domain is stored in a ``ProblemInfo`` instance:

 .. code-block:: python

     problem_info = manager.get_problem("EarthObservation_ippc2018")

-will load the EarthObservation domain information from the ippc2018 context.
+will load the EarthObservation domain from the ippc2018 context.

 To list all the instances of a domain: